-Downhole, PMM-driven alternative lift solutions for horizontal, deviated, and challenging producers
+Increase efficiency with downhole, PMM-driven, PCP artificial lift solutions for horizontal, deviated, and challenging producers.

-For well conditions that challenge conventional electrical submersible pumps (ESP) or progressing cavity pump systems (PCP), Borets offers a cost-effective alternative solution to help increase well productivity and system run life.
+For well conditions that challenge conventional electrical submersible pump (ESP) or progressing cavity pump (PCP) systems, Borets offers a cost-effective alternative to increase well productivity and system run life.

-Submersible PCP systems are considered where traditional rod-driven systems are limited by depth or where deviated or crooked wells have caused premature rod/tubing wear, as submersible PCP systems have no rods.
-They deliver the best performance in horizontal and deviated wells, low volume wells with unstable inflow, wells with viscous, abrasive fluids, high GOR, and wells with scale and high amounts of asphaltenes.
+Submersible PCP artificial lift systems are optimal where traditional rod-driven systems are limited by depth or where deviated or crooked wells have caused premature rod/tubing wear because submersible PCP systems have no rods.
+They deliver the best performance in horizontal and deviated wells; low-volume wells with unstable inflow; wells with viscous, abrasive fluids; wells with a high gas-oil ratio (GOR); and wells with scale and high amounts of asphaltenes.

-Borets extensive global manufacturing capacity includes 10 state-of-the-art plants that manufacture all major components of ESP, PCP, and HPS systems.
-All facilities make use of advanced machining, assembly, and testing technologies to ensure production efficiency and the highest level of product quality.
+Borets’ extensive global manufacturing capacity includes 10 state-of-the-art plants that produce all major components of ESP, HPS, and PCP artificial lift systems.
+All facilities use advanced machining, assembly, and testing technologies to ensure production efficiency and the highest level of product quality.

-Borets submersible PCP applications utilize highly efficient progressing cavity pumps and are designed for wells where traditional rod driven systems are limited due to depth and rod and tubing wear and low volume wells where conventional ESPs have limitations such as low efficiency, plugging, and erosional wear.
+Our submersible PCP applications use highly efficient progressing cavity pumps and are designed for wells where traditional rod-driven systems are limited by depth and rod and tubing wear.
+They’re also practical for low-volume wells where conventional ESPs have limitations such as low efficiency, plugging, and erosional wear.

-The Borets PMM-PCP system is a permanent magnet motor (PMM) driven electric submersible progressing cavity pump (ESPCP) that provides the benefits of PCP without the safety and abrasion risks associated with a steel rod string to surface.
+The Borets PMM-PCP artificial lift system is a permanent-magnet-motor-driven electric submersible progressing cavity pump (ESPCP) that provides the benefits of a PCP without the safety and abrasion risks associated with a steel rod string to surface.

-The Borets PMM-PCP system makes it possible to produce deviated wells at lower rates and lower power consumption than historically deemed feasible with ESPs.
+The Borets PMM-PCP system makes it possible to produce deviated wells at lower rates and reduced power consumption than historically deemed feasible with ESPs.

 - Isolate wellbore fluids from internal rotating components